2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Plains States Region

 Read full report on Allied Health Professions at South Dakota State University

-North Dakota State University excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Allied Health Professions Bachelor’s Degree Trade Schools in the Plains States Region list.
+As a testament to the quality of education it offers, North Dakota State University also is in the top 20% of our Best Allied Health Professions Bachelor’s Degree Trade Schools in the Plains States Region ranking.

 Full Allied Health Professions at North Dakota State University - Main Campus Report

-Fort Hays State University came in at #7 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the remote town of Hays, FHSU is a public school with a large student population.
+Fort Hays State University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the town of Hays, FHSU is a public school with a large student population.

-FHSU undergraduate students pay an average of $15,870 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at FHSU are $15,870 per year.
 The average amount in student loans that allied health majors at FHSU take out while working on their Bachelor's Degree is $23,475.

 Read full report on Allied Health Professions at Fort Hays State University

-Nebraska Methodist College of Nursing & Allied Health ranked #8 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in the Plains States Region list.
-Located in the large city of Omaha, Nebraska Methodist College is a private not-for-profit school with a small student population.
+Nebraska Methodist College of Nursing & Allied Health came in at #8 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the city of Omaha, Nebraska Methodist College is a private not-for-profit college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Nebraska Methodist College are $16,147 a year.

-With a ranking of #9, Bryan College of Health Sciences did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
+Bryan College of Health Sciences did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #9 on the list.
 Bryan College of Health Sciences is a fairly small private not-for-profit school located in the city of Lincoln.

 The average tuition and fees for an out-of-state undergraduate student at Bryan College of Health Sciences are $17,870 a year.

-Read full report on Allied Health Professions at Bryan College of Health Sciences
+Full Allied Health Professions at Bryan College of Health Sciences Report

-With a ranking of #10, Missouri State University - Springfield did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
+Missouri State University - Springfield did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #10 on the list.
 Located in the city of Springfield, Missouri State is a public college with a very large student population.

 Best Allied Health Professions Colleges by State

-Explore the best allied health professions schools for a specific state in the Plains States region.
+Explore the best allied health professions colleges for a specific state in the Plains States region.

 State | Degrees Awarded |